JClarke-96/eng84_devops_AWS/README.md

 ### Naming convention
 Organisation, name, task (eg. Eng84 Jordan app)
 ### Security
-- Security group works as firewall for instance on machine
+- Security group works as firewall on instance level of machine
 - Set specific IP to be able to access
 - Keys can be required in addition to an accepted IP
 ### Architecture